wp-plugins/video-sidebar-widgets/readme.txt

  Video networks includes Youtube, Vimeo, BlipTV, Google, etc. This plugin consist of 2 widgets and 1 TinyMCE editor button.

 == Changelog ==

+= 5.7 =

+Added check to random video widget, do not print video caption p tags if user did not enter a video caption.

 = 5.6 =